doritoes/Macmini-Labs/A1347/7_Tails_testing.md

 Read more at https://tails.net/index.en.html

 ## First things first
 You need a bootable Tails USB stick.
-This process requries a minimum of 8GB USB stick, and erases the contents.
+This process requires a minimum of 8GB USB stick, and erases the contents.

 Follow the instructions: https://tails.net/install/index.en.html